County Cork Ireland · Co. Cork · Ballydesmond Save · Share

 Sep-Oct

-The light here is unreal.
-Storms roll in from the Atlantic and sit on the mountains.
+The light on these uplands in autumn is the reason to come.
+Storms roll in off the Atlantic and sit on the hills.

 ◉ Go